 - Because the fractional proportional (Lodge-Gossett) method involves fractional electoral votes, a federal constitutional amendment would be required.

 - The fractional proportional (Lodge-Gossett) method would not accurately reflect the national popular vote.
-If the fractional proportional method is applied to the 2000 election returns, Al Gore would have received fewer electoral votes than George W. Bush—even though Gore received 537,179 more popular votes nationwide.
-This counter-intuitive outcome is the consequence of the substantial built-in disparities in the value of a vote that are inherent in this method (as discussed in next bullet).
+If the fractional proportional method is applied to the 2000 election returns, George W. Bush would have been elected President.
+Al Gore would have received fewer electoral votes than George W. Bush—even though Gore received 537,179 more popular votes nationwide.
+This outcome is the consequence of the substantial built-in disparities in the value of a vote that are inherent in this method (as discussed next).

 - The fractional proportional (Lodge-Gossett) method would not make every vote equal.
 There are four sources of inequality inherent in the fractional proportional method, and each is substantial.

 - 3.6-to-one inequality because of senatorial electoral votes

 - 1.75-to-1 inequality because of the process of apportioning U.S. House seats among the states

 - 1.67-to-1 inequality because of voter turnout differences at the state level